ASU-CPI/honest-pi/article/outline.md

 *Changes to this page should be limited to additions, deletions or re-ordering of section headings.*

-*Go to the individual sections to contribute to them.*
+*Click on the individual sections above to contribute to them.*

-As the content in the sections is built, a master version of the document will be linked to from here.
-See the [project timeline](https://github.com/ASU-CPI/honest-pi/blob/master/timeline.md) for further discussion.
+As the content in the sections is built, a [master version of the document](https://github.com/ASU-CPI/honest-pi/blob/master/article/article.md) will be linked to from here and updated based on the [project timeline](https://github.com/ASU-CPI/honest-pi/blob/master/timeline.md).